What is a script breakdown?

-The next step would be listing each scene by page numbers so that they correspond with their respective description and detailing.
+The next step would be listing each scene by page numbers so that they correspond with their respective description and details.

 Create A Script Breakdown

-Script breakdowns are an essential for any screenwriter to producer, it’s a part of pre-production that helps producers and filmmakers understand what they need for sets, costumes, props and locations.
+Script breakdowns are an essential for any screenwriter to the producer, it’s a part of pre-production that helps producers and filmmakers understand what they need for sets, costumes, props, and locations.